-Roy Swetman made his name as a wicket-keeper batsman with Surrey and earned eleven test caps whilst at The Oval but after he lost his England spot to Jim Parks, and then slipped behind John Murray in the pecking order, he gave up cricket for almost five years, returning to join Nottinghamshire in 1966.
+Roy Swetman made his name as a wicket-keeper batsman with Surrey and earned eleven Test caps whilst at The Oval but after he lost his England spot to Jim Parks, and then slipped behind John Murray in the pecking order, he gave up First-Class cricket for almost five years, returning to join Nottinghamshire in 1966.

 Born in Westminster on 25 October 1933, Roy Swetman learned his cricket in the Surrey leagues and joined the county club in 1954 – he made his county debut whilst still on National Service – as understudy to Arthur McIntyre.